Top 2024 Travel Guide

 Email address: firstname.lastname@example.org

-The Old Town square in Grazalema, "Plaza de España", was the prettiest one that I saw out of all the "pueblos blancos".
-Most of the old town centers are very beautiful but Grazalema has done an excellent job in keeping it well maintained, clean, and decorated from one end to the other in bright red geraniums.
+The Old Town square in Grazalema, the "Plaza de España", was the prettiest one that we saw on our tour of the "pueblos blancos".
+Most of the old town centers are beautiful, but Grazalema has done an excellent job in keeping it well maintained, clean, and decorated from one end to the other in bright red and pink Geraniums.

-There are several quaint cafes and bars in the plaza too so it's a nice place to stop for a rest.
-Most of the "sights" are close as well.
+There are several quaint cafes and bars in the plaza too, so it's a nice place to stop for a rest.
+Most of the "sights" are close by as well.

 The Plaza de España has been designated as a "Site of Historical Importance" by the Spanish government.

-4. The Streets of the Old Town are Beautiful
+The Streets of Old Town Grazalema are Beautiful

 For the most part, this is an easy town to walk around in.
 There are a few steep streets (like the main street going to the Iglesia de San José) but generally you can stroll through its maze of flower filled streets without a problem.